couchbaselabs/iOS-WorkerBee/README.md

     git clone git://github.com/couchbaselabs/WorkerBee.git

-### Get the frameworks (Couchbase and CouchCocoa)
+### Get the frameworks (TouchDB and CouchCocoa)

-This project isn't quite standalone; it links against the Couchbase Mobile and CouchCocoa, which it expects to find in the "Frameworks" subfolder.
-If you've already got those, you can just copy or symlink them in.
-If not, here's how to get them:
+This project isn't quite standalone; it links against the [TouchDB][1] and [CouchCocoa][6] frameworks, which it expects to find in the `Frameworks` subfolder.
+Build those frameworks, or download precompiled versions, and copy or symlink the iOS versions of `TouchDB.framework` and `CouchCocoa.framework` into `Frameworks`.

-1. Go to the [Couchbase Mobile for iOS home page][1] and download the release (see the Download button in the right column.)
-This will get you "Couchbase.framework".
-2. Either [download and unzip the latest][5] compiled CouchCocoa.framework, or [check out the source code][6] and build it yourself.
-(Build the "iOS Framework" scheme, then find CouchCocoa.framework in the build output directory.)
-3. Copy both Couchbase.framework and CouchCocoa.framework into the Frameworks directory of this project.
-(You don't need to drag them into Xcode; the project already has references to them.)

 ### Open the Xcode project